DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 // import { ArgumentAxis } from '@devexpress/dx-react-chart-bootstrap4';
 ```

-If you want to use custom components, you can import the themeless plugin:
+You can import the themeless plugin if you want to use custom components:

 ```js
 import { ArgumentAxis } from '@devexpress/dx-react-chart';